AI-Assisted Multi-Workspace Executive Brief and Deck Orchestration

 Guardrails:

-• Require explicit source citations in every key claim.
+• require explicit source citations in every key claim

-• Mark assumptions separately from verified facts.
+• mark assumptions separately from verified facts

-• Enforce freshness windows for operational metrics.
+• enforce freshness windows for operational metrics and unresolved stale sections

-• Keep publishing and decision acceptance human-controlled.
+• keep publishing and decision acceptance human-controlled

 Tools & Models Referenced